bikespace/bikespace/bikespace_dashboard/README.md

 This system is pretty powerful, though there may still be cases where the dashboard is not the right tool, and a python script using a tool like [GeoPandas](https://geopandas.org/en/stable/docs.html) would be more appropriate, e.g.:

-* "All reports within 100m of Queen St W", e.g. using `geopandas.GeoDataFrame.buffer()`
+- "All reports within 100m of Queen St W", e.g. using `geopandas.GeoDataFrame.buffer()`
-* "All reports after dusk" e.g. using some kind of external data source on dusk times throughout the year
+- "All reports after dusk" e.g. using some kind of external data source on dusk times throughout the year

+### More About Hash Routing

+This goes over how `HashRouter` is used and the components that use hash routing.

+#### HashRouter usage

+##### Initialization

+The component `PanelNav` instantiates `HashRouter` by giving it the routes to use and then assign the instance to `shared_state.router`.
+It is always given a default path as fallback when the hash path is not as expected.

+##### onChange listener

+To listen for hash url change, component should pass a callback to the `.onChange` method.
+The first and only argument is the calling `HashRouter` instance.

+##### Getting paths and params

+See the `HashRouter` for details.
+All public methods have JSDoc attached.

+#### PanelNav

+`PanelNav` renders 3 tabs, `Data`, `Filter` and `Feed`.
+Each tab corresponds to a path.

+`PanelNav` listens to hash URL changes and displays the corresponding tab.

+When user clicks a tab, `PanelNav` does not call its internal method to render the corresponding tab.
+It calls `HashRouter.push` to change the hash url changes to `#tab` e.g. `#data` for the `Data` tab.

+#### Feed

+The feed listens to 2 params from the hash URL - `view_all` and `submission_id`.
+When `view_all` is `1` it displays all submissions as a scrollable list; when `submission_id` is a valid submission, it scrolls to and focuses the submission in the list.

+#### Map

+The map zooms to the submission marker and opens its info popup when the `Feed` tab is active and there is a submission id in the params.

+There is also a "Focus in sidebar" link in the marker popup.
+This sets the `submission_id` and forces the Feed to focus the submission by calling its `focusSubmission` method in case `submission_id` was already the target id and the submission was not in view.

+#### Filter

+Filter currently neither reads nor manipulates the hash url.
+It would be good if it does - people might want to share a filter.

 ### Tips